-- Gather information about current financial situation and goals including lifestyle goals.
+- Gather information about your current financial situation and goals, including lifestyle goals

-- Develop and present strategies and solutions to achieve goals.
+- Develop and present strategies and solutions to help you achieve your goals

-- Monitor and review recommendations; adjust when necessary.
+- Monitor and review recommendations, adjusting when necessary

 - Contact me about helping you get your finances in order so you can achieve your lifestyle and financial goals.